-Have you faced a change in circumstances and not found a way to talk to your colleagues about the fact that you need to change how you work?
-Have you started a project, knowing what it would take to succeed, but struggled to find a way to say anything?
-Have you worked with people where you know that your different approaches are going to get in the way of working together successfully?
+Have you faced a change in circumstances and realised you aren’t talking about how this changes your ways of working?
+Have you started a project, knowing what it would take to succeed, but struggled to share this insight?
+Have you worked with people where your different approaches are stopping you from working together successfully?

 What is it?

-The act of ‘contracting’ makes the HOW explicit at a personal level.
+The act of ‘contracting’ makes the HOW explicit.
 It focuses on the individual expectations we bring, because of our own preferences, or what the situation demands.
 It can be especially useful at the start of a new relationship (individual or group), or when circumstances are changing.
 This can feel daunting and so Peter Block suggests the following two simple headings:

-- Wants: this is a description of how you like to work (e.g. in the office, or from home) and/or what you think is needed in the situation (e.g. decision making and your involvement in this)
+- Wants: this is a description of how you like to work (e.g. from home, with agendas in advance) and/or what you think is needed in the situation (e.g. devolved decision making, freedom to make mistakes)

-- Offers: this is a description of the support you can (and can’t) offer e.g. advice on what you have done before.
+- Offers: this is a description of the support you can (and can’t) offer (e.g. advice on what you have done before, questions to test hypothesis)

 There is a tendency to complicate things by making elaborate explanations and justifications when we make our needs explicit.
 Partly because we fear being seen as rude or overly demanding.
 This can confuse the situation, so I invite you to make your statements: clear, simple and short.
 By talking about how you will work, you are helping people get it right.
 You can also surface problems before they happen e.g. a pet hate that stems from a previous boss.

 How do I do it?

 In terms of the steps of contracting:

-- Explain to the individual or group that you would like to contact with them and why.
-Invite them to be honest, specific and clear in their feedback.
+- Explain to the individual or group that you would like to contract with them and why.
+Invite them to be honest, specific and clear in the conversation.